Taariq-Mowzer/Othello-AI/README.md

 a neural network that was trained to predict the winner of the game from a given position.
 The AI worked fairly well in the end I came second in the competition.

+I don't particularly like java, but I coded this project in java as practice for second year computer science.

 # How to run
 Run
 `make`
 to compile all the java.

-If you are using linux, you may want to change the line
+If you are using linux, you may want to change the following line in the makefile

 `@javac -d $(BINDIR)/ -cp "$(BINDIR)/encog-core-3.4.jar;$(BINDIR)/" $<`